 Hyundai wants to develop its own chips to reduce dependence on chipmakers

-Hyundai wants to develop its own chips to reduce dependence on chipmakers1 min read .
-Updated: 14 Oct 2021, 10:48 AM IST
+Hyundai wants to develop its own chips to reduce dependence on chipmakers

 Hyundai's parts affiliate Hyundai Mobis would play a key role in the in-house semiconductor development plan.